franc205/HackerHat/README.md

 ## How the idea start
 Nowadays there are a lot of devices that work using of 433MHz frequency, such as car and home alarms, wireless door bells, etc.
 I thinked about it and said: Why can't I create a device that in constantly sniffing on this frequency?
 How can I make this ridiculously funny?
 So, I created a challenge that if you have to transmiting an special code in 433MHz, you will get a secret code in hexadecimal.
-Obviously, I mounted all of thins in a hat, why?
+Obviously, I mounted all of this in a hat, why?
 Because, I think that is cool :D

 ## Materials
 - Hat